Bruno de Mendonça Braga

 Currently a researcher at the Institute of Pure and Applied Mathematics (IMPA), Bruno focuses on a fundamental question: How efficiently can mathematical phenomena be described?
 Drawing from metamathematics, he investigates which definitions can be deemed “optimal.”

-Outside of mathematics, Bruno enjoys Rio’s vibrant bar scene with his wife.
+Outside of mathematics, Braga enjoys Rio’s vibrant bar scene with his wife.
 However, these outings are infrequent as he and his wife now dedicate much of their time to changing diapers and caring for their young daughter.

 Open Calls